aduffy70/gbs-tools/README.txt

-                                proportion of reads in a cluster that have the most common read vs either cluster read count or cluster unique read count.
+                                proportion of reads in a cluster that have the most common read vs either cluster read count or cluster unique read count. makepseudogenome.py - Generates a pseudogenome (each cluster is a "chromosome") to assemble reads against.

 "Pipeline" used to clean up T. intricatum GBS dataset (This process could sped up drastically if some of these scripts were combined, but I left the